espressif/esp_secure_cert_mgr/tools/README.md

-# "esp_secure_cert" Configuration Tool
+# esp_secure_cert Configuration Tool
 The script [configure_esp_secure_cert.py](https://github.com/espressif/esp_secure_cert_mgr/blob/main/tools/configure_esp_secure_cert.py) is used for configuring the ESP platform with PKI credentials into the esp_secure_cert partition which shall reside on its flash storage.
 It also configures the DS peripheral on the ESP32-S2/ESP32-S3/ESP32-C3 SoC.
-The steps in the script are based on technical details of certain operations in the Digital Signature calculation, which can be found at Digital Signature Section of [ESP32-S2 TRM](https://www.espressif.com/sites/default/files/documentation/esp32-s2_technical_reference_manual_en.pdf)
+The steps in the script are based on technical details of certain operations in the Digital Signature calculation, which can be found in the Digital Signature Section of [ESP32-S2 TRM](https://www.espressif.com/sites/default/files/documentation/esp32-s2_technical_reference_manual_en.pdf).

 The script generates a partition named `esp_secure_cert` on host machine, that contains the parameters required by the DS peripheral.
 The `configure_esp_secure_cert.py` utility automatically flashes the partition to the ESP platform which has been connected.

-## Installation
+# Installation

 ```
 pip install esp-secure-cert-tool